 What it means: This is frequently a sign of a fungal infection caused by yeast.
 This can happen after exposure to excessive moisture, for example swimming or bathing.
 To prevent fungal infections, thoroughly dry your dog’s ears after water activities, especially if your dog has long droopy ears.

 Treatment: You should take almost the same steps as you would for an ear mite related infection.
 Clean out the dog’s ears twice daily until you don’t see any discharge and there is no smell.
-EcoEars is a great option that works in 94% of all infection cases.
+EcoEars for Dogs is a great option (or EcoEars for Cats) that works in 94% of all infection cases.
 It’s also very easy to use by following the instructions in this video.
-An alternative is to use human vaginal yeast infection medications that seem to work pretty well too, even thought they aren’t designed for the purpose.

 A Mixture of Different Colors